 In Vietnam, the formation of an association must strictly follow the rules set down by the Vietnamese Communist Party (VCP).
 A new association cannot compete in the same sphere of influence as established associations.
 Therefore, since there is already a Vietnamese Women’s Union, no other women’s association can register.
 The requirement effectively creates a monopoly even in social welfare and activism.
 In reality, however, the Vietnam Women’s Union is essentially subordinate to the Party rather than an association working for the rights and benefits of women.

 This is why the independent group Vietnamese Women for Human Rights (VWHR) was quickly denounced as a “reactionary force” and deemed an unlawful association by the Indoctrination Committee of the Communist Party of Vietnam on state-run channel National Defense Television on July 4, 2020, with no legal explanation.
-It also explains why the country’s only women’s association has played no role in stopping the arbitrary arrests of female activists, the strategy of using their children as bargaining chips to obtain confessions, or in supporting distressed women activists.
+It also explains why the country’s only women’s association has played no role in stopping the arbitrary arrests of female human rights activists, the strategy of using their children as bargaining chips to obtain confessions, or in supporting distressed women activists.

 The reality above is a result of decades of systematic suppression against dissidents and independent political activities in Vietnam.
 Thus, we do not expect that any gender-particular or separate effort can effectively improve the conditions.
 Women’s rights alone cannot be advanced if the overall democratization process is stalled and the human rights movement faces constant crackdowns.
 However, the Vietnamese government should first honor its commitment to Article 7 of CEDAW, ensuring that all Vietnamese women enjoy the right to participate in non-governmental organizations and associations concerned with the public and political life of the country.
-Independent gender-specific initiatives and women-led organizations are the key to a radical and successful reformation of both public and state prejudices against the role of women in political and civic life.

 © 2021 The 88 Project